 That left experienced man Mohammad Hafeez and Imad Wasim, a Welsh born Pakistan cricketer at the crease, that luck held again for Pakistan when in the 49th over Bumrah bowled a perfect yorker to Hafeez, which hit the stumps but didn’t disturb the bails!
 It was plain to see from where I was sitting and was truly amazing!
 Hafeez finished with 57, Imad with 25 and Pakistan with a very decent total of 338 for 4.

-The India bowlers had struggled and again so had their captain, I felt that again he took himself away from the action, heading out to the boundary, he seemed bereft of ideas of how to cope with this Pakistan batting attack.
-HIs go to test bowler Ravichandran Ashwin similar had no answers and was bowled for too long in my opinion.
+The India bowlers had struggled and so had their captain, I felt that again he took himself away from the action, heading out to the boundary, he seemed bereft of ideas of how to cope with this Pakistan batting attack.
+HIs go to test bowler Ravichandran Ashwin similarly had no answers and was bowled for too long in my opinion.

 I hadn’t wanted to miss a ball of this match so needed to move during the break, I found that quite scary as there was a virtual crush moving around the Oval with no sign of any control.
 I did without lunch as I walked the whole way round to avoid the crowd.

 338 in the terms of modern 50 over cricket isn’t a huge score, but this day it was for India.
 Amir was most certainly back!
-He caught Sharma LBW for 0 with the 3rd ball of the India innings, out came Kohli to the wicket, he faced a ball which caused him problems in Amir’s 2nd over, but not as much of a problem as the very next ball, he was caught by Shadab having faced 9 balls and made 5 runs.
+He caught Sharma LBW for 0 with the 3rd ball of the India innings, out came Kohli to the wicket, he faced a ball which caused him problems in Amir’s 2nd over, but not as much of a problem as the very next ball, he was caught by Shadab having faced 9 balls he made only 5 runs.
 India were 6 for 2 in the 3rd over of their innings.

 Golden Bat winner Dhawan was still at the crease, but that wasn’t to last long, Amir had plans for him and Dhawan was caught behind by Sarfaraz, he’d made 21 from 22 balls and Amir had 3 wickets!
 India were 33 for 3!